andyjliu/andyjliu.github.io/_pages/about.md

 I’m broadly interested in evaluations, social intelligence, and value pluralism, especially as they relate to language models.
 Some specific subquestions I’m currently interested in include:

 * How can we evaluate language model behavior in more interactive scenarios?
-* How can we better control language agents' behavior in multiagent systems according to the preferences of diverse principals?
+* How can we better control language agents' behavior according to the preferences of diverse principals?
 * How can we best evaluate social intelligence and theory of mind in language technologies?

 Feel free to reach out at **andyliu@andrew.cmu.edu** if you’re interested in my work or in collaborating!